(the year Mungo Jerry became Ray Dorset a.k.a Mungo Jerry)

 “I was totally frank with them.
 I told them to ride the storm, you’re near to cracking it on a very big scale.
 The band could be huge worldwide sticks together.
 If you don’t, it could be the end for you.

-“So, the band split at a time I wanted the States over and over and crack it.
-Savoy Brown did it, so could they and with album sales of singles
+“So, the band split at a time I wanted to tour the States over and over and crack it.
+Savoy Brown did it, so could they and with album sales instead of singles”.

 THE NEW LINE-UP